 Although large vacuum trucks cannot access areas with narrow or non-driveable roads, they remain the norm for municipalities and sanitation authorities.
 These trucks can rarely make trips to remote areas (e.g., in the periphery of a city) since the income generated may not offset the cost of fuel and time.
 Therefore, the treatment site must be within reach from the serviced areas.
 Transfer Stations (C.7) and adequate treatment are also crucial for service providers using small-scale motorized equipment.
-Field experiences have shown that the existing designs for dense urban areas are limited in terms of their emptying effectiveness and travel speed, and their ability to negotiate slopes, poor roads and very narrow tion lanes.
+Field experiences have shown that the existing designs for dense urban areas are limited in terms of their emptying effectiveness and travel speed, and their ability to negotiate slopes, poor roads and very narrow lanes.
 Moreover, demand and market constraints have prevented them from becoming commercially viable.
-Under favourable circumstances, small vehicles like the Vacutug are able to recover the operating and maintenance costs.
-However, the capital costs are still too high to sustainably run a profitable business.
+Under favourable circumstances, small vehicles like the Vacutug are able to recover the operating and mainteto sustainably run a profitable business.
 Both the sanitation authority and private entrepreneurs may operate vacuum trucks, although the price and level of service may vary significantly.
 Private operators may charge less than public ones, but may only afford to do so if they do not discharge the sludge at a certified facility.
 Private and municipal service providers should work together to cover the whole faecal sludge management chain.